aerisweather/GuzzleHttpMock/README.md

 $response->getStatusCode() == 200;      // true
 $httpMock->verify();                    // all good.

-// Make an unexpectd request
+// Make an unexpected request
 $guzzleClient->post('/bar', ['faz' => 'baz']);;
 $httpMock->verify();
 // UnexpectedHttpRequestException: Request does not match any expectation: